Noshuas/planit/README.md

 # This is [Plan.it](https://github.com/Noshuas/planit)

+> This was originally a group project tackled by a team of 7 people where I was origianlly responsible for the UI and UX.
+Since project completion, I have refactored nearly the entire project.
+In addition to the regular code cleanup and bug fixes, I've changed the tech stack considerably, made several implementation and and design changes, and deployed the project [here on vercel](https://deployment-planit.vercel.app).
+>
+> Lastly, while functionality of the project has not changed very much, here is a diff of end-user features:
+> - \- The theme switcher
+> - \+ Responsive design
+> - \+ Event Deletion
+> - \+ More event information added to cards on the homescreen
+> - \+ A GUI for selecting the event time range.
+> - \+ A GUI for sheduling the event
+> - \- Account creation with username and password
+> - \+ Sign in with Google OAUTH (more secure)
+> - \+ Sign in button has been added to the header
+> - \+ Multiple page animations helping convey valuable information
+>
+> And here is a diff of changes made to the back end:
+> - /- Express server
+> - /+ Next.js serverless
+> - /- Auth handled with Cookie.js and a custom react context provider for account information
+> - /+ Auth handled with next-auth
+> - /- Mongoose used for db calls
+> - /+ Mongo connection is handled with standard mongo driver for compatibility with next-auth
+>
+> The following readme is outdated, but kept here to illustrate the project as it was.
+This is mostly for people not interested in diving through commit history.
+There are demos of the project in use before revision [at the bottom of the readme](#media).
+If you would like to view examples of the project as it is now, it is mostly the same with the exception of the changes listed above, but I encourage you to visit the deployed app anyway.

 This is a slightly groomed fork of [a repository that I worked on with a team](https://github.com/Kirk-Blue-Ocean/planit)!
 This web app is quite similar to whenisgood.net if you are familiar, but if you are not, that's okay too. **The problem that this application solves is planning an event around multiple schedules.** It can be difficult and sometimes *impossible* as an event organizer to find a time that works well for everyone, so we made a tool built on Next.js and React to help.

 ## To set up the repository